Aquatic plants form the foundation of healthy and flourishing lake ecosystems -

 Restoration Foundation's Biology

-and Control of Aquatic Plants: A Best Management Practices Handbook [exit DNR, PDF].
+and Control of Aquatic Plants: A Best Management Practices Handbook [exit DNR].

 Aquatic Plant Protection